LEGO Loop Coaster (10303)

 What it is

-The Loop Coaster is exactly what it sounds like, and that's the whole appeal.
-It's a 3,756-piece LEGO® set from the Icons Fairground Collection, and it's the follow-up to the 2018 Roller Coaster with one big upgrade: two full vertical loops that a gravity-driven train actually clears on its own.
+The Loop Coaster is exactly what it sounds like, and that plain-spoken promise is the whole appeal.
+It's a 3,756-piece LEGO® set from the Icons Fairground Collection, the follow-up to the 2018 Roller Coaster, with one big upgrade: two full vertical loops that a gravity-driven train actually clears on its own.
 The build works toward a real payoff.
 You put together the boarding station with its opening barriers, the wide base, and then the 92cm tower with its elevator that hauls cars up to the top.
-Jay's Brick Blog called it a triumph of LEGO engineering, and most reviewers agree that the moment the train first drops and whooshes through both loops justifies the hours you sink into it.
+It's a triumph of LEGO engineering, and I agree with the consensus that the moment the train first drops and races through both loops earns back every hour you sink into it.

 The catch

-Now for the honest bits, because there are a few.
-This set launched at $399.99 and the box does not include a motor or hub, so the full powered experience means either hand-cranking the elevator or spending more on Powered Up parts.
+There are a few honest catches, and they matter.
+This launched at $399.99 and the box does not include a motor or hub, so the full powered experience means either hand-cranking the elevator or spending more on Powered Up parts.
 The build itself has real slogs, including close to 250 chain links and plenty of repeated tower sections, so budget some patience for the middle third.
-Brickset also made a fair point about value: for the piece count, the amount of track the train actually rides is modest, and the model reads as a bit lopsided from some angles.
-It's also huge.
-You need a deep, tall spot to display it, and riders can launch out of their cars if they aren't pressed on firmly.
+There's a fair point about value too: for the piece count, the amount of track the train actually rides is modest, and the model reads a bit lopsided from some angles.
+It's also huge, so you need a deep, tall spot to display it, and riders can launch out of their cars if they aren't pressed on firmly.

 Who it's for

-So who's this for?
-Builders who love kinetic models, full stop.
+This is for builders who love kinetic models, full stop.
 If the appeal of LEGO for you is a machine that does something rather than just sits pretty, this is one of the best the company has made, and the 4.3 community rating on Brickset backs that up.
-Families with older kids who'll actually run the coaster will get more out of it than collectors who let it gather dust.
+Families with older kids who'll actually run the coaster will get more from it than collectors who let it gather dust.
 If you're on the fence about the price, the space, or the repetitive chain-link assembly, the smaller fairground sets scratch a similar itch for far less.
-But since it retired in December 2024 and sealed copies now trade in the $430 to $540 range, if a working double loop on your shelf sounds worth it, don't wait around for a bargain that isn't coming.
+But it retired in December 2024 and sealed copies now trade in the $430 to $540 range, so if a working double loop on your shelf sounds worth it to you, I wouldn't hold out for a bargain that isn't coming.

 The parts story